 The BII Incubation Program’s convertible loans are limited to cover expenses for activities such as:

 - Salary for staff

 The application should be completed and submitted using the electronic application system, which can be accessed from this link:

 The BII Incubator Program application of max.
-10,000 characters (supplementary slide-deck of max.
-20 slides) must cover but is not limited to the following areas:
+10,000 characters and a slide-deck of max.
+20 slides must cover but is not limited to the following areas:

 - Overview of the project team and their scientific and commercial competencies